Financial-Times/origami/README.md

 ##### Registry

-Origami Registry components are branded through the `origami.json` in the component's root directory.
+Origami Registry component demos are branded through the `origami.json` manifest in the component's root directory.
 You can find how to use this file in the [Origami documentation](https://origami.ft.com/documentation/manifests/origami-json/#brands).

 ##### Storybook

-Storybook components can be branded by introducing a brand sub-directory within the `stories` folder, and placing brand-specific stories within it. e.g:
+Storybook component demos can be branded by introducing a brand sub-directory within the `stories` folder, and placing brand-specific stories within it. e.g:

 ```
 o-labels/